 The arch was named for Butch Cassidy, aka Robert LeRoy Parker, who was a bank robber and the leader of group of outlaws known as the “Wild Bunch.”
 He would use these hills as one of his many hideouts.

-Hiking to Cassidy Arch
+How to Hike to Cassidy Arch

 Getting to the Trailhead